Translations

 The Truth

-After our morning showers, my wife decided to join me, bravely, for the weekly errands.
+After our morning showers, my wife decided to join me, bravely, for weekly errands.
 We hauled off the trash and recycling.
 Afterward, we shopped for groceries.
-A sporadic light rain fell, at times.
+A sporadic light rain fell at times.
 There was no wind.
 Our grocery store checkout time was 12:05 PM.

-The cedar tree verifies that no wind was blowing.
+The cedar tree verifies that the wind was not blowing.
 A light rain was falling.
 The temperature was 46 degrees Fahrenheit.

-After a brief writing pause, the time is now 5:24 PM, as I type now.
-Our yard flag is fluttering, just a little, in the wind.
+After a brief writing pause, the time is now 5:24 PM as I type now.
+Our yard flag is fluttering just a little in a light breeze.

 These are just the facts, dear reader.
 This reporter does not sensationalize his news stories.
 There is no exaggeration.
 I don't use “sophisticated” computer weather models.